-Co-op recently reported that it would be swapping conventional plastic single-use bags for compostable alternatives.
-Morrisons has committed to remove the very lightweight plastic bags for loose fruit and vegetables offering paper bags instead and Differences in definition may skew the reported Waitrose will replace its produce bags with a homefigures, with some companies reporting they provide compostable option.
-Waitrose also note changes zero single-use bags, describing their 5p option as in customer behaviour, with a 30% reduction in 'bags for life' as they can be returned to store for customer use of fruit and vegetable bags in 2018.
-In a free replacement.
-Many companies report they a welcome move, some retailers report that they are are phasing out single-use plastic bags, including exploring reusable produce bags, though none have Asda, Iceland, Lidl, Tesco, McColl's, Morrisons and yet trialled them, an action that would be much Waitrose.
-Unfortunately, the figures indicate that preferable to substitution of one single-use product many consumers continue to use so-called 'bags for for another. life' bags as a single-use option, with Sainsburys and Asda seeing increases in 5p bags sold in 2017/18 compared to 2016/17, rising by 4% and 16% respectively.56 Retailers must take action to drive further reductions, rather than undermining the success of the 5p charge by offering 'bags for life' at similar prices.
+Differences in definition may skew the reported figures, with some companies reporting they provide zero single-use bags, describing their 5p option as 'bags for life' as they can be returned to store for a free replacement.
+Many companies report they are phasing out single-use plastic bags, including Asda, Iceland, Lidl, Tesco, McColl's, Morrisons and Waitrose.
+Unfortunately, the figures indicate that many consumers continue to use so-called 'bags for life' bags as a single-use option, with Sainsburys and Asda seeing increases in 5p bags sold in 2017/18 compared to 2016/17, rising by 4% and 16% respectively.56 Retailers must take action to drive further reductions, rather than undermining the success of the 5p charge by offering 'bags for life' at similar prices.
 A significant increase to the price of bags, or ending sales completely, should help drive further reductions.